General Information About Breast Cancer

 Of all women with breast cancer, 5% to 10% may have a germline mutation of the genes BRCA1 and BRCA2.
 Specific mutations of BRCA1 and BRCA2 are more common in women of Jewish ancestry.
 The estimated lifetime risk of developing breast cancer for women with BRCA1 and BRCA2 mutations is 40% to 85%.
 Carriers with a history of breast cancer have an increased risk of contralateral disease that may be as high as 5% per year.
 Male BRCA2 mutation carriers also have an increased risk of breast cancer.

-Mutations in either the BRCA1 or the BRCA2 gene also confer an increased risk of ovarian cancer [50,51] or other primary cancers.[50,51] Once a BRCA1 or BRCA2 mutation has been identified, other family members can be referred for genetic counseling and testing.[52-55] (Refer to the PDQ summaries on Genetics of Breast and Ovarian Cancer; Breast Cancer Prevention; and Breast Cancer Screening for more information.)
+Mutations in either the BRCA1 or the BRCA2 gene also confer an increased risk of ovarian cancer [50,51] or other primary cancers.[50,51] Once a BRCA1 or BRCA2 mutation has been identified, other family members can be referred for genetic counseling and testing.[52-55] (Refer to the PDQ summaries on Genetics of Breast and Gynecologic Cancers; Breast Cancer Prevention; and Breast Cancer Screening for more information.)

 (Refer to the PDQ summary on Breast Cancer Prevention for more information about factors that increase the risk of breast cancer.)